RahatIbnRafiq/rahatibnrafiq.github.io/_pages/research.md

     <li> Grant Alphenaar : Predicting Course Performance on a Massive Open Online Course Platform: A Natural Language Processing Approach, Advisor </li>
     <li> Muttaki Bismoy: Early Detection of Oak Wilt using Unmanned Aerial Vehicles (UAV) and Computer Vision, Advisor</li>
     <li> Mohammad Shafiqul Islam: Cyberbullying Defensive Strategy in Social Media Sessions via Machine Learning and Cyber Deception, committee member</li>
+    <li> SM Azizul Hakim: Structuring Software Test Requirements wih NLP, Advisor</li>
 </ul>

 ## Previous Projects

+### GoFundMe (GFM) Data Collection and Analysis
+This project involves the following.
+First, collect GFM data for future analysis.
+Second, use NLP and ML techniques to predict the category of a fundraiser (emergency, community, education) based on the description of the fundraiser.
+Three, understand how the fundraiser behavior is different across different categories.
+Fourth, can we predict the success probability of a given fundraiser given the initial donation time series of the samaritans.

+### HITL-NLP Powered approach to visualize Gene Pathway Research
+Collaboration with Dr. Guenter Tusch to develop an nteractive dashboard for research into gene pathways.

 ### YouBrush: Leveraging Edge-Based Machine Learning In Oral Care